U.S. Justice Department: Does Neighborhood Watch reduce crime?

 The report mentions that other research has cast doubt on such programs, including a 2002 study prepared for Congress by the National Institute of Justice and the University of Maryland.
 It concluded that “the oldest and best-known community policing program, Neighborhood Watch, is ineffective at preventing crime.”

 In the report the researcher writes: “The primary problem found by the evaluations is that the areas with highest crime rates are the most reluctant to organize….
 Many people refuse to host or attend community meetings, in part because they distrust their neighbors.
 Middle class areas, in which trust is higher, generally have little crime to begin with, making measurable effects on crime almost impossible to achieve.
 The program cannot even be justified on the basis of reducing middle class fear of crime and flight from the city, since no such effects have been found.”

-Tags: crime, profiling, ethnicity and community
+Keywords: crime, profiling, ethnicity and community